 Asia Pacific Market Insights

-The video as a service (VaaS) market in Asia Pacific is expanding rapidly due to rising digital transformation across sectors such as education, healthcare, and government.
-Countries such as India, Japan, and South Korea are investing heavily in ICT infrastructure to support hybrid workplaces and online service delivery.
+The VaaS market in the Asia Pacific is expanding rapidly due to rising digital transformation across sectors such as education, healthcare, finance, and government.
+As reported by the Asian Development Bank, 74.4% of the adults in the region are using mobile money, while 98.7% of the population is covered by the mobile network or ICT.
 The expansion of affordable smartphones and high-speed internet access is driving video adoption among SMEs and rural companies.
 Regional cloud providers are launching domestic VaaS offerings to meet compliance and language requirements.
 Additionally, the market in APAC is driven by public-private initiatives promoting smart cities and digital literacy.

 Video as a Service (VaaS) Market Share